gonzalonunez/docc-gpt/README.md

 I also haven't figured out what to do about re-running the model on a file that has already been documented.
 With more complex code, models will make different decisions than the ones they had made previously.
 A second pass over code that has already been commented on seems to pretty consistently result in terrible changes.
 Perhaps most importantly, I have also not figured out how to get it to re-document code if the functionality has changed.
 That said, all of this can probably be fixed with better prompting or a better model.

 Lastly, there is quite a bit of other basic CLI work needed to take this all of the way to a usable state, like exposing the ability to ignore certain files/subdirectories.
-Running on large directories in-parallel can also lead to getting rate-limited––a workaround is being worked on.

 #### Would I use this in production?